 When I remind myself to simply be in these places, my life flows very easily, and I feel happy and fulfilled.
 Interestingly, this focus on being has led to a lot more action.

-For example, by reminding myself that I love being in the overlapping space between tech and PD, I’ve been devouring tech company biographies lately, coming up with new ideas for how tech and PD could continue to merge.
+For example, by reminding myself that I love being in the overlapping space between tech and personal growth, I’ve been devouring tech company biographies lately, coming up with new ideas for how tech and personal growth could continue to merge.
 I’ve also made some tweaks to my website, so it’s serving up pages more efficiently than it was a week ago.